How reliable is your paper-based quality management system?

 This story is in no way the first of its kind nor will it be the last.
 Sure, some companies have managed fairly well with paper-based systems, but that doesn’t negate how open they are to human error.
 It doesn’t take much for a piece of paper to get lost or for key decision-makers to fall out of the loop due to errors in paperwork.

 When these things happen, your company can be put at risk.
 What happens if a project gets shut down due to missing compliance documents?
 Can your company afford a drawn-out time to market because you need to spend time on inspection and audit observations or updating documentation?

-Here are 6 problems I regularly see with paper-based systems:
+6 problems I regularly see with paper-based QMS tools: